-The online Foyle Primary School Library Course, which is being funded by the Foyle Foundation, is now available to all members of the National Literacy Trust.
-The e-learning course will include four modules which will provide the skills, knowledge and access to expertise that anyone in a school needs to transform their primary school library.
+The online Foyle Primary School Library Course funded by the Foyle Foundation, is now available to all members of the National Literacy Trust.
+The e-learning course includes four modules which provide the skills, knowledge and access to expertise to help primary schools transform their school library.

 Need help with logging in?Download our instructions.

 Kelvin Brown, Governor at Wychall Primary School in Birmingham, found new and inspiring ways to help pupils engage in reading through our Foyle Primary School Library Course.